 Southbank for Breakfast

 Make your way to Southbank for breakfast.
 Southbank is actually packed with cafes so it is ready to serve you food regardless of the time of day.
-Explore Southbank slowly and on foot, spend some time relaxing at the Southbank Parklands and if it is hot, bring your swimmers for a quick dip in Streets Beach, the large, free beach-style pool.
+Explore Southbank slowly and on foot, spend some time relaxing at the Southbank Parklands and if it is hot, bring your swimmers for a quick dip in Streets Beach, the large, free beach-style lagoon.

 Make your way around to Kangaroo Point for some of the best views of the CBD from the neighbouring suburbs.
 Get on a free CityHopper ferry at Kangaroo Point and get off at Eagle Street Pier for Lunch.